 Previous researchers conducted a study on hypoxia from a core sample using the Ammonia-Elphidium index as a proxy used 210Pb to determine the chronology of the sediment layer, and revealed that during these last 200 years, a much higher percentage of abnormal test deformation was recorded on either Ammonia tepida or Elphidium excavatum[1].
 It was explained that the indications of eutrophication were caused by the increasing organic matter content.
 Ammonia and Elphidium are the genera of benthic foraminifera found in coastal waters.
 Moodley and Hess observation showed that A. beccarii is able to withstand in low oxygen environments up to <0.1 mg/L for one week since this species has facultative anaerobic properties [2].
 Another research used the A-E index to discover the ecological changes on the coast of Jakarta Bay over a century and found that the west coast was more susceptible to hypoxia than in the east [3].

 Among factors triggering hypoxia, eutrophication is affected and/or synergized with metal contaminants in a waters area.
 The most dramatic examples of hypoxic events occur at the offshore of Louisiana and Texas (USA), which was the second largest eutrophication zone in the world related to hypoxia caused by nutrient loads from the Mississippi and Atchafalaya rivers [4].
 In many cases, hypoxia co-occurs with: low dissolved oxygen (DO) and low pH conditions [5].
 Hence, some metals are more toxic in acidic conditions [6].
 Thus, hypoxia is highly likely to promote the increasing activity of metals in sediment.
 The effect of that activity may lead to the alteration of community structure of benthic sediment.
 The Metals Cd, Cu, Fe, Mn, Pb, Hg and Zn in core sediments on the western coast of Jakarta Bay were higher than in the eastern part of Jakarta [7].
-This should be a concern related to the condition of hypoxia in waters part of the bay.
-This study aimed to see the trend of the Ammonia-Elphidium index as a proxy of ecological changes and metal content in the in the western part of Jakarta Bay (coast of Tangerang) for more than a century.
+This should be a concern related to the condition of hypoxia in waters in this part of the bay.
+This study aimed to identify the trend of the Ammonia-Elphidium index as a proxy of ecological changes and metal content in the western part of Jakarta Bay (coast of Tangerang) for the period of more than a century.

 METODS

 The study was conducted at the mouth of Gosong River, Tangerang, in March 2016.
-The sampling location was presented in Fig. 1.
+The sampling location is shown in Fig. 1.
 Sediment samples were taken using a simple core made from PVC pipe, 2 inches in diameter.
 The cores were stored in the freezer for further analysis.
 Several series of subsamples on five cm intervals were used to measure chronological age using the 210Pb isotope, the abundance of foraminifera and heavy metal content.
 Chronological age measurements were carried out at the Natural Materials Technology Research Institute, Indonesian Institute of Sciences.
 The measurements of the absolute age of the sediment deposition were carried out based on the calculation of 210Pb isotope (half-life time of 22.3 years) which is useful in measuring age in the range of 150-200 years.

-Foraminifera and heavy metal: Lead (Pb), Cadmium (Cd), Copper (Cu), Nickel (Ni) and Zinc (Zn) content in sediments were carried out at the Laboratory of Research Center for Oceanography–Indonesian Institute of Sciences.
+Foraminifera and heavy metals (Lead (Pb), Cadmium (Cd), Copper (Cu), Nickel (Ni) and Zinc (Zn)) content in sediments were carried out at the Laboratory of Research Center for Oceanography–Indonesian Institute of Sciences.
 Identification and calculation of foraminiferal abundance were using Nikon Labophot's low power microscope.
 The abundance of Ammonia and Elphidium (Foraminifera) was used to calculate the Index Ammonia–Elphidium (A-E)

 [8] (eq.1).